 Termite Tenting: Preparation

-As with any procedure that involves pesticides, fumigation is often considered dangerous, unnecessary, and outlandishly expensive, but the truth is that if your home has a bad termite problem, this may be the best option for you.
-By fumigating the structure with fumigants, it’s a way to kill off any termites that are residing inside your home and can allow you to begin gaining control of a damaging situation.
+As with any procedure that involves pesticides, fumigation is often considered dangerous, unnecessary, and expensive.
+The truth is that if your home has a bad termite problem, this may be the best option for you.
+By fumigating the structure with fumigants, it’s a way to kill off any termites that are residing inside your home.

 Day 1 – (Up)

-· Once the exterior has been properly sealed and the interior prepared, the warning agent is applied and the proper dosage of Masterfume® Gas Fumigant is introduced into the structure.
+- Once the exterior has been properly sealed and the interior prepared, the warning agent is applied and the proper dosage of Sulfuryl Fluoride Gas Fumigant is introduced into the structure.
 The fumigant is contained in the structure for a predetermined amount of time, penetrating deep into wood to eliminate Drywood Termites.

 Day 2 – (Aeration)

-· Plug in fan placed inside of structure connected to exhaust tube to begin aeration process.
+- Plug in fan placed inside of structure connected to exhaust tube to begin the aeration process.

 Day 3 – (Down/Re-Entry)

-· Once the tarps are removed from the structure, one of our licensed fumigators takes air samples from the interior living spaces with equipment specifically designed to detect the presence of Masterfume® Gas Fumigant.
+- Once the tarps are removed from the structure, one of our licensed fumigators takes air samples from the interior living spaces with equipment specifically designed to detect the presence of Sulfuryl Fluoride Gas Fumigant.